 Arseface is the name applied to the son of Sheriff Root.
 A bodged attempt at suicide left him jawless and further facially disfigured, and as such he’d been a comedy figure in Gone to Texas.
 Ennis here turns that 180 degrees, displaying the relentless brutality and despair of his everyday life prior to the suicide attempt.
 There’s a decent sting in the tail to boot.
 It’s very good, or would be were it not for Richard Case’s two-dimensional art with its randomly placed shadows.

 Ezquerra draws the final story, which is both creators on auotpilot.
-It’s Ennis’ B-movie, fifty pages of hillbilly jokes as assorted odious characters get what’s coming to them.
+It’s Ennis’ B-movie, fifty pages of hillbilly jokes and Deliverance pastiche as assorted odious characters get what’s coming to them.
 There are elements of this throughout Preacher, but there’s no subtlety to Ezquerra’s cartooning as he exaggerates the jokes rather than playing them straight as Steve Dillon does.
 It’s like watching Michael McIntyre mug to the camera.

 The material gathered here was originally released as spin-offs from the main series, and as such can be considered dispensable.
 Later specials are better and gathered alongside the main series, with a tale of Cassidy’s past leading off Dixie Fried.

 In 2009 the Preacher books were re-formatted, spreading what was previously nine collections over six hardcover volumes, later re-issued as paperbacks.
 The entire Saint of Killers story can be found in Preacher Book Three, for which it provides the cover, while the remainder is in Preacher Book Four.